OpenKNX/Kaenx-Konnect/Readme.md

 [Nuget Package](https://www.nuget.org/packages/Kaenx.Konnect/) is availible.

 Kaenx.Konnect is a library to connect to a KNX Interface.
-Its supports IP Tunneling, USB* and IP Routing*.
+Its supports IP Tunneling, USB* and IP Routing.

-*Not implemented yet
+*Not fully implemented yet, need of additional nuget package

 # How to use